kanaria69/Mainecoco/README.md

-## Thanks for explaining the word "many" to me.
-It means a lot.
+## Is the pool safe for diving?
+It deep ends.